emckean/Pig-Latin-bot/README.md

 * You can see a nice GUI of all your Bluemix OpenWhisk actions on the [OpenWhisk Dashboard](https://console.ng.bluemix.net/openwhisk/dashboard).
 * You can also see your OpenWhisk function activities from the command line with `wsk activation poll`.

+### Want to Turn Off Your Bot?

+Double-check the name of your rule by entering
+`wsk rule list` at the command line.
+Then delete your rule (most likely `tweetRule`) with the line `wsk delete rule tweetRule`.

+### Cleanup

+If you are creating this example on a lab computer, make sure you:

+* log out of your Bluemix account
+* delete your bot code on this machine: `rm -rf openwhisk-twitterbot-template`
+* de-authorize your OpenWhisk account on this machine, by removing `$HOME/.wskprops` (on the Interconect DevZone lab machines this will be in `/usr/local/bin`).
+* delete sensitive commands (e.g., your OpenWhisk auth command) from your bash/zsh history.
+You can do this by editing the `~/.bash_history` or `~/.zsh_history` files.
+(The zsh shell may also  be called `.zhistory`.
+Not sure where yours is?
+Try `echo $HISTFILE`.)

 ##### Thanks
 Thanks to Isaac Hess for the great [`pig-latin` module](https://github.com/isaachess/pig-latin), [Darius Kazemi](https://github.com/dariusk) for `wordfilter` and bots in general, and [Ray Camden](https://www.raymondcamden.com/) for great blog posts about OpenWhisk!